Summarizing Stream Data for Memory-Constrained Online Continual Learning: Related Works

-\textbf{Online Continual Learning} focuses on a more practical setting where the non-stationary data stream is passed only once for training~\cite{chaudhry2018efficient,phamcontinual,suninformation,wang2022online}.
-Replay-based methods achieve noticeable results in the online CL tasks~\cite{aljundi2019online,chaudhry2019tiny,shim2021online}.
-Chaudhry \textit{et al.} employ an auxiliary memory to store the images of previous tasks, and re-introduce the information into the model training~\cite{chaudhry2019tiny}.
+\paragraph{Online Continual Learning} focuses on a more practical setting where the non-stationary data stream is passed only once for training~\cite{chaudhry2018efficient,phamcontinual,suninformation,prabhu2023online,harun2023siesta,ghunaim2023real}.
+Replay-based methods achieve noticeable results in online CL tasks~\cite{aljundi2019online,chaudhry2019tiny}.
+Chaudhry \textit{et al.} employ an auxiliary memory to store previous images, and re-introduce the information into the current model training~\cite{chaudhry2019tiny}.
 Aljundi \textit{et al.} select the samples that are most interfered by new incoming samples for replay~\cite{aljundi2019online}.
-Buzzega \textit{et al.} matches the prediction logits for retaining the previous knowledge~\cite{buzzega2020dark}.
-SCR~\cite{mai2021supervised} incorporates contrastive learning to take better advantage of the replay memory.
+DER and SCR incorporate prediction logits matching and contrastive learning for retaining the previous knowledge~\cite{buzzega2020dark,mai2021supervised}.
 Most recently, some materials further improve the performance from the perspectives of better training schemes~\cite{gu2022not,guo2022online,zhangsimple}.

 With many efforts made on improving the replay training techniques, the information carried by the images inside the memory is often overlooked.
 GSS~\cite{aljundi2019gradient} selects samples with variant gradient direction to form the memory.
 Shim \textit{et al.} utilize the Shapley Value as the sample selection criterion~\cite{shim2021online}.
 In this work, we mainly focus on improving the informativeness of the memory, and propose to summarize the knowledge of the stream data into informative samples for more effective replay.